 Financial Assistance Helps Many

-Ninety-four percent of survey participants said they had graduated from high school, while 72 percent said they had completed some advanced course work and 46 percent said they had attained an academic degree or qualification.
-The survey was conducted online and had 6,340 respondents.
-It was heavily weighted toward Syrian refugees, who made up 81 percent of those who responded.
+Ninety-four percent of the respondents said they had graduated from high school in their home country, while 72 percent said they had completed some advanced course work and 46 percent said they had attained an academic degree or qualification.